RutledgePaulV/links/README.md

 # Links

 A curated list of articles and links that I find interesting and/or valuable.
-Topics may range anywhere between startup ideas, management, movies, culture, languages, frameworks, databases, etc.
+Topics may range anywhere between startup ideas, management, culture, languages, frameworks, databases, etc.
 <br/><br/>

 ## Technology Comprehension